SFVA Division of Rheumatology

 In addition to case-based teaching in rheumatology clinic and as attendings on the Inpatient Medical Service, VA rheumatology faculty organize a weekly UCSF rheumatology fellow teaching conference, a monthly rheumatology fellow and resident journal club and frequently provide teaching in other teaching conferences at the SFVAHCS, including the Medical Practice Resident conference, PRIME teaching conferences, and Medicine M&M Conference.
 VA rheumatology faculty also mentor post-doctoral research fellows and junior faculty within rheumatology and others divisions across the Department of Medicine.
 The VA Rheumatology Division has the leadership role for the UCSF Rheumatology Fellowship Training Program, one of the largest and most visible rheumatology training programs in the country, as well as administration of the NIH funded UCSF Clinical Rheumatology and Immunology T32 Training Grant.

-Clinical services to veterans include the twice weekly VA Arthritis Clinic, staffed by faculty and advanced practice nurse practitioners, and a Rheumatology Consult Service that provides direct consultations and eConsults for inpatients and outpatients at the SFVAHCS, VISN 21 CBOC, and Yountville providers.
+Clinical services to veterans include the outpatient VA Arthritis Clinic, staffed by faculty and advanced practice nurse practitioners, and a Rheumatology Consult Service that provides direct consultations and eConsults for inpatients and outpatients at the SFVAHCS, VISN 21 CBOC, and Yountville providers.
 We also provide telemedicine care for Veterans living in remote northern California locations.

-The VA Rheumatology Division also maintains a broad research portfolio based in the VA Immunology Research Laboratory (IRL), including programs in basic, translational, clinical and health services research.
+The VA Rheumatology Division maintains a broad research portfolio.
+Core research is based in the VA Immunology Research Laboratory (IRL), led by Drs.
+Nakamura and Hsieh.

 Dr. Christine Hsieh's laboratory primarily studies innate immune responses using an experimental model of traumatic brain injury (TBI).
 Her goals are to better understand the cellular immune response after TBI, and modulate the immune response to improve functional outcomes after TBI.
 She also directs the Cell Analysis and Sorting Core research facility that provides a wide range of flow cytometry capabilities and services to VA and UCSF researchers.